Take a trip to the islands with this Pina Colada Cake!

 I’ve been a bit obsessed with coconut lately.
 Did you know every bit of the coconut can be used.
-As a result, coconuts are called the “Tree of Life” and can produce drink, fiber, food, fuel, utensils, and much more.
-Coconut is highly nutritious and rich in fiber, vitamins, and minerals.
+As a result, coconuts are called the “Tree of Life” and can produce drink, fibre, food, fuel, utensils, and much more.
+Coconut is highly nutritious and rich in fibre, vitamins, and minerals.
 Nearly one third of the world’s population depends on coconut to some degree for their food and their economy.

 What a great cake to serve at a shower, Easter or even as a wedding cake.
 Looking for a great way warm up a winter party?
 This “big snowball” is the answer.
 I guess we just need to have Pina Colada Cake all year ’round… enjoy!

 - 2-1/4 cup cake flour

 - ½ cup + 2 Tbsp whole milk, at room temperature

 - ½ cup coconut milk

 - ¾ cup liquid egg white (6 large eggs), at room temperature

 - 1 tsp salt

 - 1 can 19oz. crushed pineapple including juice

 - 2 Tbsp sugar